ItIsAndrewL/ItIsAndrewL/README.md

 - 👋 Hi, I’m Andrew Lockard
-- 🏫 Currently Studying Computer Science at the University of North Carolina at Chapel Hill
+- 🏫 Currently Studying Computer Science and Applied Mathematics at the University of North Carolina at Chapel Hill
 - 👀 I’m interested in working as a Software Developer or Game Developer

 <!---